 Step 3: Invoke safe harbor if you are in Texas

-Safe harbor is a legal protection specific to Texas nursing law (Texas Occupations Code §301.352).
+Safe harbor is a legal protection specific to Texas nursing law, established by Texas Occupations Code §303.005 and detailed in the Board of Nursing’s rule at 22 TAC §217.20.
 If you are in Texas and you believe the assignment violates your duty to a patient or your professional standards, you can invoke safe harbor in writing.
-The mechanism requires:
+The mechanism works like this:

 Step 4: Escalate up the chain if your immediate supervisor doesn’t act